-Once you complete the requirements to be SOAR trained in North Carolina, you will be instructed on how to gain access to NCCEH's SOAR password-protected web pages.
+Once you complete the two-day SOAR Caseworker Training, you will be instructed on how to gain access to NCCEH's SOAR password-protected web pages.
 Contact information for SOAR contacts at each SSA office in North Carolina can be found on these pages.